 Bachelor’s Degree in Nutrition Science

 The Nutrition Science program is a Didactic Program in Dietetics (DPD) comprised of 128-semester hours of coursework related to science, food, nutrition and dietetics.
-The program offers a broad based curriculum anchored in liberal arts and dedicated to evidenced-based coursework and relationship-centered practice.
-The program will prepare students for supervised practice programs and careers as registered dietitian nutritionists (RDNs) or as entry-level professionals in fields related to health promotion, food service and the food industry.
-Students may also choose to use the nutrition science major to prepare for graduate nutrition programs or other graduate programs in health care or science.
-The demand for nutrition professionals is increasing in many sectors, as awareness grows of the importance of food and nutrition for health and wellness in the wider population.
-The Nutrition Science DPD curriculum provides both informational and experiential learning with a goal of developing knowledge, skills and behaviors important in the rapidly changing field of nutrition and dietetics.
+The nutritional science program offers a broad based curriculum anchored in liberal arts and dedicated to evidenced-based coursework and relationship-centered practice.
+North Central's nutritional science degree will prepare students for supervised practice programs and careers as registered dietitian nutritionists (RDNs) or as entry-level professionals in fields related to health promotion, food service and the food industry.
+Students pursuing a bachelor's degree may also choose to use the nutrition science major to prepare for graduate nutrition programs or other graduate programs in health care or science.
+The demand for nutrition professionals is increasing in many sectors, as awareness grows of the importance of food and nutrition for health, wellness, and disease prevention in the wider population.
+The Nutrition Science DPD curriculum provides both informational and experiential learning with a goal of developing knowledge, skills and behaviors important in the rapidly changing field of human nutrition and dietetics.
 More broadly, a North Central education integrates career preparation with rich academic study.
 Our faculty encourages you to refine and apply your knowledge in an interconnected world.
 Here you'll learn to think independently and work globally to solve problems and lead personally and in the field of nutrition and dietetics.

-The Nutrition Science DPD program at North Central provides:
+Why Pursue a Nutrition Science Degree at North Central College?

 - A minimum of 300 hours of hands-on experience to help you: